ucddesigncareerfair/ucd_dcf_2017/grunt/README.md

 `grunt` - production build, clears "/dist" and regenerates all files

-`grunt watch` - rebuilds html or css source files after changes to them are saved
+`grunt serve` - Launches a local server on http://localhost:2017

+Then watches for changes to source files and rebuilds to "/dist".
+CSS changes should apply automatically in the browser.
+HTML and script changes should automatically reload the page.

 # Setup